alpine-collective/alpinejs-devtools/README.md

 2. Run `npm install`
 3. Run `npm run build:dev` (or `npm run build` to test a production build)
 4. Load unpacked extension inside [dist/chrome](./dist/chrome) directory
 5. Open any HTML file that imports Alpine.js then inspect with Chrome DevTools.
-You should now have an Alpine.js panel available.
+You should now have an Alpine.js panel available

 ### Firefox